-- Overturn the decision of the Executive Director by establishing a penalty; - Overturn the decision of the Executive Director by increasing the penalty; c) - Overturn the decision of the Executive Director by reducing the penalty; or - Uphold the decision of the Executive Director. - 435.2.4 The decision of the Board of Directors will be provided to the appellant within ten (10) days of completing their investigation.
+- b) Overturn the decision of the Executive Director by establishing a penalty; - c) Overturn the decision of the Executive Director by increasing the penalty; - d) Overturn the decision of the Executive Director by reducing the penalty; or - e) Uphold the decision of the Executive Director. - 435.2.4 The decision of the Board of Directors will be provided to the appellant within ten (10) days of completing their investigation.
 A copy of the decision will be sent to the complainant, the respondent and to the administrator of the member school(s) involved.
 BC School Sports will also inform the BCTF and the Teacher Regulation Branch if the respondent is a member.

-BINDING DECISION 435.3
+435.3 BINDING DECISION